Interleaving Natural Language Prompting with Code Editing for Solving Programming Tasks with Generative AI Models

-Exploring this choice is important because of the concern from some educators that students may over-rely on LLMs, avoiding mastery of programming fundamentals \cite{prather2024widening, cambaz2024use}.
+Exploring this choice is important because of the concern from some educators that students may over-rely on GenAI, avoiding mastery of programming fundamentals \cite{prather2024widening, cambaz2024use}.
 If problems appear solvable through prompting alone, students may fail to appreciate the precision and structure involved in writing and debugging code.
 This concern aligns with arguments highlighting limitations of natural language as a programming interface.
 Yellin emphasizes that natural language prompts are often insufficiently precise for specifying complex software behaviors~\cite{yellin2023premature}.
 Empirical evidence supports these limitations: in an upper-division software engineering course, Shah et al. found that students frequently needed to manually verify and debug code generated by GitHub Copilot~\cite{shah2025students}.

 \looseness-1In this work, we explore how students integrate these two emerging competencies -- natural language prompting and manual code editing -- when solving programming problems.
 We build on the idea of Prompt Problems, visual computational tasks that students solve via natural language prompting \cite{denny2024prompt}.
-We use a custom platform that presents students with visually specified computational tasks, which they can iteratively solve via a combination of prompt-based code generation and direct code editing.
-Figure~\ref{fig.illustration} presents a genuine student conversation within the platform and its corresponding state diagram.
-The student begins a new conversation (Start/Reset) by describing the task in natural language (Msg), then runs the LLM-generated code (RunLLM), which fails.
+We use Prompt Programming \cite{padurean2025prompt}, a publicly available web platform where students can solve visually specified computational tasks through a combination of prompt-based code generation and direct code editing.
+Figure~\ref{fig.illustration} presents a genuine student conversation and its corresponding state diagram.
+The student begins a new conversation (Start/Reset) by describing the task in natural language (Msg), then runs the GenAI-generated code (RunAI), which fails.